-How much can a data scientist potentially earn?
+How much can you make as a data scientist?
 Find out in this post.

 So you’re pursuing a career in data analytics?
 Not a bad choice.
 Data analytics is a creative, diverse field, with excellent job security.
 It also provides tonnes of space for progression.
 One route that many data analysts take is into data science.
 Data analytics tends to be focused on viewing data in very particular contexts, for instance, to improve sales strategies.
 Meanwhile, data science (a pretty broad term) incorporates a whole variety of different data-based activities, of which data analytics is just one.